Headless Architecture: What Is It, And Why Is It The Future?

 3. One service provider limits the business possibilities

 The all-in-one approach, as mentioned above, seems comfortable at first.
-There is no need to dig the internet in search of additional solutions.
+There is no need to search the internet in search of additional solutions.

 The problems start during growth when default features turn out to be inferior to other ones available on the market, and the dependency on one IT provider reveals itself as a significant drawback.